-- Caramel Pecan Cheesecake: Roast and chop 1/4 cup of pecans.
-Add them to the cream cheese filling, then top with a date caramel sauce.
+- Caramel Pecan Cheesecake: Roast then chop 1/2 cup of pecans.
+Mix them with 1 cup of cookie crumbs for the crust.
+Top the cheesecake with date caramel sauce.

 Yes!
 Yes!
 YES!
-It is possible to make a probiotic cheesecake.
+It is possible to make a healthy cheesecake.
 This delicious no-cook cheesecake is easily adjusted for a gluten-free and sugar-free diet.
-Try all 4 serving suggestions: black forest, lemon blueberry, raspberry swirl and pecan caramel.
+Try all the flavor options: black forest, lemon blueberry, raspberry swirl, and more!

 - Prep Time: 20 minutes